Manhunters (DC Comics): Interstellar police

 The Manhunters are the first attempt of the Guardians of the Universe to create an interstellar police force that could combat evil all over the cosmos.
-Their name and much of their code of behavior is modeled by the Guardians of the Universe on the Manhunters of Ma'aleca'andra (Mars) millions of years ago (This creates an apparent chronology problem, since the Manhunters were created many millions of years ago, while the Green Martian race were retconned as having come into existence from the Burning Martians only about 20,000 years ago.)
+Their name and much of their code of behavior is modeled by the Guardians of the Universe on the Manhunters of Ma'aleca'andra (Mars) millions of years ago.
 For thousands of years, they serve the Guardians well.
-However, the Manhunters become obsessed with the act of "hunting" criminals.
-Their code, "No man escapes the Manhunters" (corrupted from the original "No evil..."), becomes more important to them than seeing justice done.
+However, as the Manhunters become more intelligent and self-aware, they begin to resent the limitations placed upon them by the Guardians; in their eyes, justice is less important than the hunting and punishment of those they deem wicked.

 Exile

-Eventually, the robots conspire to rebel against their masters, but the Guardians defeat and destroy most of them.
-Those that survived hide away on many planets, slowly rebuilding their forces and spreading their beliefs to others.
-Since then, the over-riding goal of the Manhunters has been to take revenge on the Guardians, as well as on their replacements, the Green Lantern Corps.
+Eventually, the robots conspire to rebel against their masters, but the Guardians do defeat and destroy most of them.
+Those who survived hide away on many planets, slowly rebuilding their forces and spreading their beliefs to others.
+Since then, the overriding goal of the Manhunters has been to take revenge on the Guardians, as well as on their replacements, the Green Lantern Corps.

 The Manhunters infiltrate and liberate many planets disguised as living beings and create a "Cult of the Manhunters" that trains others to be their minions.
 On Mars, the people of that world start a group of Martian Manhunters based on the lessons of preserving justice taught unto them by the Manhunters and even erect a temple based on the appearance of their inspiration.
 On Earth, most of the Manhunters' agents are unaware that their masters are robots, or that their real purposes are not noble.
 Some of these agents became superheroes also known as Manhunters.
 They wear red-and-blue costumes patterned after the Manhunters themselves.
 The most famous of these is a big game hunter called Paul Kirk.
 He is active in the 1940s, and stars in his own series.
 The character is brought back in a modern version in the 70s, in which he was supposedly killed years before but was in truth placed in suspended animation by a secret conspiracy.
 He is cloned, and when he finally reawakes, he dedicates himself to battling those who had used him.
 He dies in the process, but some of his clones survived.

 The Manhunters are discovered by the Justice League who seemingly defeats the Manhunter's leader, the Grandmaster.
 One of their human pawns, Mark Shaw, adopts a new identity as the costumed hero, the Privateer but is later discovered to be a criminal posing as a hero.

+In The World of Smallville miniseries, the Manhunters tracked Superman before and after he arrived on Earth.